Carl Gustaf Laurin (1868-1940)

 Bronze wall plaque of Carl Gustaf Laurin (1868-1940) profile right, wearing wing collar and jacket.
 Lettered around the outside "CARL .
 G .
 LAURIN .
 1931".
 Signed beneath the shoulderline of the bust "SVANTE NILSSON".
 Integral hanging fixture verso.

-Having studied at Uppsala University in Sweden, Carl Laurin (1868-1940) travelled to Paris in the early 1890's.
-On his return he became a leading Swedish art historian, art critic, educator and aesthete.
-Laurin lived in the so-called Laurinska House, one of Stockholm's landmark buildings, which was named in his honour.
-His apartment here became one of the most important gathering places for Sweden's cultural elite.
-Laurin's portrait was painted by many of Sweden's leading artists, including Carl Larson (1853–1919) and Oscar Björck (1860-1929).
-His brother Thorsten Laurin (1875-1954) was an important art collector.
+Carl Laurin's younger brother Thorsten Laurin (1875-1954) was an important art collector.
+The brothers lived in the so-called Laurinska House, one of Stockholm's landmark buildings, which was named after them.
+Carl's apartment there became one of the most important gathering places for Sweden's cultural elite.
+His portrait was painted by many leading Swedish artists, including a substantial 1905 watercolour by Carl Larson (1853–1919) and an oil by Oscar Björck (1860-1929).

 Please fill in the information below